fastify/session/README.md

 ```

 ### Typescript support:
-This plugin supports typescript, and you can extend fastify module to add your custom session type.
+This plugin supports typescript, and you can extend the fastify module to add your custom session type.

 ```ts
 // Use module imports rather than commonjs' require for correct declaration merging in TypeScript.